 - Cool the Biscotti: Remove from oven and let cool about 10 – 15 minutes.
 Meanwhile, turn the oven down to 275°F.

 - Finl Baking – Bake Until Dry and Crunchy – Lift the parchment paper and return it to the baking sheet.
-Bake for another 16 minutes, until lightly browned and crunchy.
-On 8 minutes mark, remove from the oven and flip each Biscotti to evenly cook the other side.
-Return in the oven and continue baking for another 8 minutes.
-For crunchier Biscotti, additional 5 minutes.
-The Biscotti will harden as it cools, so unless you want it really hard, do not bake it longer than 20 minutes.
+Halfway the baking time, remove from the oven and flip each Biscotti to evenly cook the other side.
+Return in the oven and continue baking for the remaining time.
+For crunchier drier Biscotti, bake additional 5 minutes.
+The Biscotti will harden as it cools, so unless you want it really hard, do not bake it too long.

 - Cool and store: Cool Biscotti on a rack.
 Store in an airtight container for up to two weeks or freeze for several months.

 My Other Cookie Videos:

 Checkout my video collection of cookies and other treats that are great for holiday gift giving or for everyday baking.
 All the recipes can be found in my website.
 Enjoy!